Existenziell/moonshire/README.md

 # PROJECT MOONSHIRE

-Project Moonshire is a web3 white-label platform disrupting the 2.0 status quo: A cutting edge, decentralised monetising service for content creators running on the Rinkeby Blockchain.
+Project Moonshire is a web3 white-label platform disrupting the 2.0 status quo: A cutting edge, decentralised monetising service for content creators running on the Sepolia Blockchain.

 ## App Functionality